Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Writer.md

 # My Life as a Writer

+From a young age, I have always been fascinated by ideas.
+Bold, difficult ideas captivate my imagination, and I find immense joy in exploring crazy, inventive concepts.
+The attraction to diverse thought processes and the enjoyment of delving into new concepts is a cornerstone of my life as a writer.
+I believe that libraries are museums of human thought, and I often find myself hanging out in libraries and bookstores.
+These places, especially old and historic ones, are my sanctuaries where I can immerse myself in the vast array of human knowledge and creativity.

+My journey as a writer began in college during a freshman English class.
+I discovered the joy of writing papers and realized how enjoyable it was to express my thoughts through words.
+Writing quickly became more than just a task; it became an integral part of my personal growth.
+Through writing, I process life, gain understanding, and embrace its mysteries.
+My interests span from technology to philosophy, allowing me to explore a wide range of topics in my work.
+Writing helps me connect with my inner self and the world around me, providing a sense of fulfillment and purpose.

+While I have never pursued commercial success, my focus has always been on striving for excellence in my craft.
+Whether it’s documenting software projects or penning down philosophical musings, writing remains a constant companion in my quest to understand and articulate the world of ideas.
+This dedication to my craft is not about fame or fortune but about the passion for expressing and refining my thoughts.

+## Daily Writing

+My life as a writer is extremely diverse.
+I have a lot of different interests and it has taken me several years to create methods of writing and publishing that are well-suited to my unique personality quirks.

+The one constant has been my practice of writing.
+I try to spend between one and four hours each day writing.
+I have developed complete outlines for each major topical area that I am interested in writing about, which guide the overall structure of what I write.

+Daily activity, on the other hand, is completely freestyle and spontaneous.
+When I wake up each day, I have no idea what I will end up writing about.
+I do expect to create something great and that I will enjoy the process of self-expression.

+Once I am happy with the article, then it is posted into the venue where it belongs.
+This publishing activity takes less than a minute and happens many times throughout the day.
+This whole process is optimized around writing so that publishing is fully automated.
+As soon as the content is written it appears online.

+## Autonomy

+Most writers must make a living through their writing.
+This means that everything they write is done to fulfill the expectations of readers, critics, editors, publishers, and the general marketplace.
+I have complete freedom in my writing because I do not need to make it profitable.
+This is a luxury that many writers do not have.
+I and able to pursue the writing goals that excite me on any given day.

+Writing is my career, but not my job.
+I invest in writing even though it will not be a source of income.
+It is my great joy and core to fulfilling my life's destiny.
+I don't care much about what publishers might think of my work because I am not writing for them.
+I write for the thrill of it.

 ## Many Projects

 I have numerous writing projects that keep me occupied.
 I love the act of writing and enjoy putting